 Admission to the Teacher Education program is required prior to enrollment in any education courses numbered at the 300 level or higher.

-Student teaching is the culmination of a year-long field experience that typically begins in fall semester of your senior year.
+Student teaching is the culmination of a year-long clinical experience that typically begins in fall semester of your senior year.
 During that fall semester, you will apply for spring student teaching.
 You will need to read the Student Teaching Handbook and submit your electronic signature indicating your agreement to it.
 You should print and complete the student teaching application and personal data sheet and return them both to Ms. Richards in Mooney 102 no later than October 15.

 Upon successful completion of all NC teacher licensure requirements, Elon's teacher education program is able to recommend you for a NC teaching license.
 At the conclusion of your student teaching experience, the Teacher Education Office will communicate information to you about necessary forms and expenses associated with a NC teaching license, and you will be instructed about steps required to complete the licensure application.